Challenges of Living with an Invisible Illnessby Lene Andersen, MSW Patient Advocate

 “It’s all in your head”

-Because RA is invisible, even medical professionals can fall into the trap of disbelief regarding RA.
-This can lead to self-doubt for the person with RA, especially if you have pain but little inflammation, or if you are seronegative, that is if your rheumatoid factor test is negative.
-For many with RA, this means that diagnosis takes longer and can result in irreversible joint damage.
+Because RA can be invisible, even medical professionals can fall into the trap of disbelief, dismissing your concerns or not being able to diagnose the condition.
+This can lead to self-doubt for the person with RA, especially if you have pain, but little inflammation, or if you have seronegative RA, that is, if your condition does not show up in blood tests.
+For many with RA, this means that diagnosis takes longer and can result in irreversible damage to joints and other parts of the body.

 Education is exhausting

-Just as doctors can be skeptical because RA is an invisible illness, others in our life can, as well.
-We are forced to defend ourselves against those who don’t believe we are sick, and have to constantly educate other people, which can be exhausting.
-At its most frustrating is that we have to educate those who are close to us, who often doubt us as much as, if not more than, strangers.
+Just as doctors can be skeptical because RA is an invisible illness, others in our lives can, as well.
+When others don’t believe we are sick, but see us taking time off school and work, taking the elevator instead of the stairs, and so on, they may say we are lazy.
+We are forced to defend ourselves and have to constantly educate other people, which can be exhausting.
+What is most frustrating is when we have to educate those who are close to us, who sometimes doubt us as much as, if not more than, strangers.

 Fatigue is not just about being tired